 Weekly discussion and analysis on the trends in the intermodal spot rate market.
-For the week of September 19, 2022, domestic intermodal spot rate index decreased 1.8% from the prior week.
+For the week of September 19, 2022, domestic intermodal spot rate index: Decreased 1.8% from the prior week.
 Decreased 24.9% from prior year.

 Everything you need to know about domestic intermodal and how to be successful implementing it into your logistics strategy.
 Gives tips, tricks and insights on intermodal and what to watch out for when converting from truckload to intermodal.